ForgeFlow/ao-odoo/8.0/account_due_list_days_overdue/README.rst

 Account Due List Days Overdue
 =============================

-This module adds to the AR and AP due list the number of days that an open item is overdue.
-The user can search for number of days overdue.
+This module adds to the 'Payments and due list' view the number of days that an open item is overdue, and classifies the amount due in separate terms columns  (e.g. 1-30, 31-60, +61).

+The terms columns to show in the list and the number of days for within each term can be configured.

 Configuration
 =============

-No configuration is needed.
+* Go to 'Invoicing / Configuration / Overdue Terms', and add the terms, providing the day from, date to and a name that will be displayed in the Payments and due list as column.

+* It is recommended to always add a last term '+ X' where the 'to days' value is a very big value like 99999.

 Usage
 =====

 To use this module, you need to go to:

-* Accounting->Journal Entries->Payments and due list
+* Invoicing / Journal Entries / Payments and due list

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot